Entering Grade Four

 David wants to learn to draw, and is impressed by the drawings of an older kid in the park.
 She is reluctant at first, but then teaches him (and the reader) how to draw, throwing in a few life lessons along the way. (graphic novel format) |

-If the World Were 100 People by Jacqueline McCann
+If the World Were 100 People by Jackie McCann

 There are almost 8 billion people living on the Earth.
 But if we could shrink the world down to just 100 people, what could we learn about the human race?
 Using percentages and infographics, this book explores the answer to this question and others about people and their environment. (nonfiction) |